-- 1. Reporting in first year of application of IFRS S1 and S2 will comprise of only climate-related disclosures.
-The first reporting may be made within an extended period as explained in paragraph 4.3 below. - Reporting from second year shall comprise both climate-related disclosures and other than climate related disclosures. - 2.
-Climate-related Disclosures- Scope 3 emissions shall be applicable from second year of reporting by respective companies. - 3.
+1. Reporting in first year of application of IFRS S1 and S2 will comprise of only climate-related disclosures.
+The first reporting may be made within 9 months from the close of financial year.

+Reporting from second year shall comprise both climate-related disclosures and other than climate related disclosures.

+- 2. Climate-related Disclosures- Scope 3 emissions shall be applicable from second year of reporting by respective companies. - 3.
 Requirement of providing assurance in accordance with International Standard on Sustainability Assurance (ISSA) 5000, General Requirements for Sustainability Assurance Engagements, shall be applicable from second year of reporting by respective companies. - 4.
-Companies are encouraged to and may voluntarily apply the IFRS Sustainability Disclosure Standards in preparation of their sustainability-related financial information / sustainability reports for the financial years for which it is not mandatory for them to prepare sustainability-related financial information / sustainability as per the applicability criteria.
+Companies are encouraged to and may voluntarily apply the IFRS Sustainability Disclosure Standards in preparation of their sustainability-related financial information for the financial years for which it is not mandatory for them to prepare sustainability-related financial information as per the applicability criteria.